SWIMMING

 For each individual event at the Olympic Games, World Aquatics will establish standard Entry Times of two (2) types: an “Olympic Qualification Time (OQT)” and an "Olympic Consideration Time (OCT),” of which the OCT shall be the easier to achieve.

 Standard entry times can only be achieved in competitions approved for that purpose by World Aquatics during the qualification period from 1st March 2023 to 23rd June 2024.
-The list of the qualification times to be achieved by the athletes per event and per standard is set out in paragraph H. Qualification Time Standards
+The list of the qualification times to be achieved by the athletes per event and per standard is set out in paragraph Qualification Time Standards.

 World Aquatics will establish a calendar with approved qualification events for individual entries.
 All competitions seeking approval as qualifying events must apply to World Aquatics no later than 31st December 2023, and these requests must be prior to the first date of the respective competition.
-The calendar will be published on www.worldaquatics.com and updated consistently throughout the time period, with the final calendar published by 15th January 2024.
-The calendar will include, but shall not be limited to, events such as the World Aquatics World Championships, Continental Championships, Continental Qualification events, National Championships and Trials, though all events must submit a formal application to World Aquatics in accordance with this paragraph.
+The calendar is published here and updated consistently throughout the time period, with the final calendar published by 15th January 2024.
+The calendar will include, but shall not be limited to, events such as the World Aquatics Championships, Continental Championships, Continental Qualification events, National Championships and Trials, though all events must submit a formal application to World Aquatics in accordance with this paragraph.
 All qualification events will have to be completed on or before 23rd June 2024, unless otherwise approved by World Aquatics and the IOC.

 Athletes who have achieved the Olympic Qualifying Time (OQT)